Concrete Foundations for Metal Buildings — Slabs, Footings, Grade Beams & Anchor Bolts

 Anchors & Tolerances

 Follow the manufacturer’s anchor-bolt plan exactly.
-Use rigid templates; verify location, projection, and plumb prior to pour.
-Maintain grout space and keep rods clean through finishing.
+Verify location and plumb prior to pour.

 • Double-nut leveling if specified.